cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 User experienses:= {
 - File imported to TAU will be compressed and chopped by TGZ, which includes directory, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Imported file can be seeded to a chain or pinned in local.
 TAU app does not provide native media player to avoid legal issue.
 - Community creates community chains for file sharing using own coins.
 The chain ID is the creator's `TAUaddress`+random(1,000,000,000).
 Community chains can announce relay on community chain and TAU main chain.
-- TAU mainnet does not hold files, only provide relay management service.
-Potentially to annouce relay for mulitple communities or regions, assuming millions of community established file sharing.
-Relay config will be a busy service.
+- TAU mainnet does not hold files, only provide community annoucement service such as relay, geneis and other important community parameters.
+When more communities, TAU chain will be in demand for cross chain communication.
 - All chain addresses are derivative from TAU private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 }

 Business model:= {
 - Tau foundation will develop TAU App and provide public relays, in return for admob/mopub ads income to cover AWS data cost.
 Any one can config relay permission-lessly on both TAU and community chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads to see.
 In app, show a stats of uploaded data, download data and ads time.
+When nodes getting data from community relay, the TAU app will not show ads.
+This is relating to how to config relay as well.
-- Taucoin price will rise when relay configuration on TAU chain in high demand.
+- Taucoin price will rise when annoucement on TAU chain in high demand.
 }
 Launch steps:={
 - Free community creation for file sharing.
 TAUTest coin is an initial test by TAU dev.
 At this stage, TAU provide static relay service via AWS.